qpsolvers/qpbenchmark/README.md

 ## Metrics

+This benchmark evaluates QP solvers based on the following metrics:

 - **Success rate:** percentage of problems a solver is able to solve on a given test set.
 - **Computation time:** time a solver takes to solve a given problem.
 - **Primal error:** maximum error on equality and inequality constraints at the returned solution.